std::any and Type Erasure

 int* ptr = std::any_cast<int>(&a); // OK,ptr 不为空

-double* bad = std::any_cast<double>(&a); // bad 为 nullptrstd::any_cast has two overloads: the reference-passing version throws a std::bad_any_cast exception on type mismatch; the pointer-passing version returns nullptr on type mismatch.
-If you need to check types frequently, the pointer version is more efficient (it involves no exception overhead).
+double* bad = std::any_cast<double>(&a); // bad 为 nullptrstd::any_cast has two overloads: the reference-passing version throws a std::bad_any_cast exception when the type doesn't match; the pointer-passing version returns nullptr when the type doesn't match.
+If you need to check types frequently, the pointer version is more efficient (it doesn't involve exception overhead).

-⚠️ There is a common pitfall here: std::any_cast<int>(a) returns a copy of the value, not a reference.
-If you want to modify the value inside the any, you need to use std::any_cast<int&>(a) to obtain a reference:
+⚠️ There is a common pitfall here: std::any_cast returns a copy of the value, not a reference.
+If you want to modify the value inside the std::any, you need to use std::any_cast<T&> to obtain a reference:

 std::any a = 42;